 Speed Dials let the user quickly access and dial numbers they use often.
-Speed Dial+BLF is the same as a Speed Dial but also allows the user to determine presence status.

-- > To configure a programmable key in the Web interface as a Speed Dial / Speed Dial+BLF: - Open the Programmable Keys page (Configuration tab > Personal Settings menu > Programmable Keys). - 2.
+- To configure a programmable key in the Web interface as a Speed Dial: - Open the Programmable Keys page (Configuration tab > Personal Settings menu > Programmable Keys). - 2.
 From the 'Line Key' dropdown, select 1-8.

-Figure 3-21: Web Interface - Programmable Keys - Speed Dial
+Figure 3-25: Web Interface - Programmable Keys - Speed Dial

 - 3. From the 'Key Type' field, select Speed Dial; the page extends to display the 'Key Label' and 'Line Speed Dial Number' fields. - 4.
 Enter a Key Label, i.e., the name of the person to whose phone number this speed dial will dial. - 5.
 Enter the phone number of the person to whom this speed dial will dial. - 6.
 Click Submit. - 7.
-Make sure the label is displayed in the phone's screen.
-If you configured Speed Dial+BLF, you'll view their presence status next to their label.
+Make sure the label is displayed in the phone's screen and their presence status next to their label.

-3.2.4.2.3 Configuring Programmable Keys for Paging using the Web Interface
+3.2.4.3.2 Configuring Programmable Keys for Paging using the Web Interface

-- Before configuring a programmable key for paging, you need to enable the paging feature (see Section 3.3.14). - You can configure up to eight programmable keys for paging on the 450HD phone. - Paging is not allowed if a user is configured as a delegate in a Boss-Admin scenario.
+- Before configuring a programmable key for paging, you need to enable the paging feature (see Section 3.3.17). - You can configure up to eight programmable keys for paging on the 450HD phone. - Paging is not allowed if a user is configured as a delegate in a Boss-Admin scenario.